NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/environments.md

 The current environment setting can be detected programmatically from within your application.
 In addition, you can use the Environment [tag helper](../mvc/views/tag-helpers/index.md) to include certain sections in your [view](../mvc/views/index.md) based on the current application environment.

+> [!NOTE]
-Note: The specified environment name is case insensitive.
+> The specified environment name is case insensitive.
 Whether you set the variable to `Development` or `development` or `DEVELOPMENT` the results will be the same.

   ### Development